eosnetworkfoundation/eos-evm-contract/docs/local_testnet_deployment_plan.md

 ## 7. Setup proxy to separate read requests and write requests

 The proxy program will separate Ethereum's write requests (such as eth_sendRawTransaction,eth_gasPrice) from other requests (treated as read requests).
+The write requests should go to Transaction Wrapper (which wrap the ETH transaction into Antelope transaction and sign it and push to the Antelope blockchain).
+The read requests should go to TrustEVM-RPC.

 In order to get it working, docker is required.

 To install docker in Linux, see https://docs.docker.com/engine/install/ubuntu/